 This post was sponsored by Monroe Shocks & Struts

 I live in Houston, TX, the fourth largest city in America.
-Houston is a great city to live in.
 The low cost of living, job opportunities, and cultural amenities make it appealing to the thousands of people who move here each week.

 Houston is growing fast and with that growth comes growing pains.
 Officials point out there are more and more people living in Houston and more cars, but funding for road repairs has remained flat.
 Because of this lack of funding, Houston has a severe pothole problem.

 Potholes are not only annoying, but they can also cause serious damage to your car.
 According to a report by TRIP, a nonprofit transportation research group in Washington, Houstonians pay an additional $450 annually for wear and tear on vehicles from driving on rough roads.

 But Houston isn’t the only city plagued by potholes.
 Cities around the country are plagued by poor infrastructure and drivers have to bear the brunt of the problem when they drive to and from work every day.
 The problem is exacerbated if your car has worn shocks and struts.

 Like most safety-critical chassis components, shocks and struts wear out so gradually over the course of normal operation that the negative effects – reduced steering precision, stopping performance, and/or vehicle stability – might not be easily recognized in normal driving conditions.
 But when you have to contend with potholes on a daily basis, the problem becomes evident.